 Pursuing something you care about while managing symptoms can feel lonely.
 You may not know many people who understand how hard you’re working, even when your progress is quiet.

-You don’t need loud motivation.
+You don’t need outside pressure.
 You need kind encouragement that respects your pace and reminds you that you’re still doing something valuable.

 You Can Still Be Ambitious